New pope must deal with divided church in United States

 Most U.S. Catholics surveyed, 54 percent, also support gay marriage, compared to 47 percent of all Americans, according to a Quinnipiac University poll released this month.

+Also, 58 percent of Catholics think it would be good if priests could marry, compared with 35 percent who disagree, according to a Pew Forum poll.
+Among Catholics who said they attend Mass weekly, 46 percent said priests should not allowed to marry, while 43 percent objected.

-Some U.S. Catholics see the traditionalism of the Church as a source of strength.
+Some U.S. Catholics see the increasing traditionalism of the Church as a positive development and a source of strength.
+Terry Sullivan, a parishioner at St. John Cantius in Chicago, which has regular Latin Masses, believes there is "so much good going on in the Church right now."

-"We live in a culture that's ailing," said Terry Sullivan, 57, a parishioner at St. John Cantius in Chicago, which has regular Latin Masses.
+"We live in a culture that's ailing," said Sullivan, 57.
 "The Church is here to heal it, not to accommodate the disease."
+She said on issues like abortion, "the Church is right to hold firm."

-(Reporting by Mary Wisniewski; additional reporting by Scott Malone; editing by Claudia Parsons, Paul Thomasch, Stacey Joyce and Jackie Frank)
+(Reporting By Mary Wisniewski; Additional reporting by Scott Malone; Editing by Claudia Parsons and Stacey Joyce)